llamakc/llamakc.github.io/_posts/2023-12-10-via-ferrata-of-middle-age.md

 hidden: true
 ---

-Tell me where affection hides
-in the spare of middle night
+Tell me if affection hides in the spare
-between dirty laundry sinked
+of middle night between more laundry sinked
-and dishes to clang in the dryer&#151;
+and dishes clanging in the dryer&#151; rakish socks,
-my rakish socks, futureless shoes
+futureless shoes recline for an early coffee pot
- \\
-\\
+*I find your hair in the strangest of best places*

 asdf \\
 FREEWRITE

-inclined for tomorrow's coffee pot and to share a dream of third grade in October&#151;Mrs. Kunde's class won the largest pumpkin contest and Brandon
+and to share a dream of third grade in October&#151;Mrs. Kunde's class won the largest pumpkin contest and Brandon